ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/Legal-and-Judicial-Evolutions-in-countering-disinformation.md

 nav_order: 12
 ---

+1. In France: a law against intentional information manipulation
+2. In the EU: The Code of Practice on Disinformation
+3. In the U.S. : Stanford's Global Digital Policy Incubator

 ## In France: a law against intentional information manipulation

 In France, a law against information manipulation and the **intentional** spread of disinformation was officially adopted on November 20, 2018, nine months after its proposal.